harrietrc/loadimpact-docs/jekyll/_nextgen/test-scripting/using-environment-variables.md

     Note that this way of setting environment variables is only supported when running Locally Executed tests, it will not work with <a href="CLOUD_EXEC_DOCS_LINK" class="alert-link">Cloud Execution</a>.
 </div>

-If we have a test script like this:
+Using the same the same test script as above:

 {% highlight js lineno %}
 import { check, sleep } from "k6";